Asymptotically efficient adaptive identification under saturated output observation: Problem Setup

-The problem considered here is to introduce an online algorithm designed for the current nonlinear model under non-i.i.d data, which aims to attain the C-R bound in the asymptotic sense, i.e., (i) the algorithm is asymptotically unbiased: $\lim\limits_{n\rightarrow \infty}\mathbb{E}[\hat{\theta}_{n}]=\theta$, (ii) the equality of $(\ref{2.1})$ is satisfied in the asymptotic sense:
+The objective of this paper is to introduce an asymptotically unbiased adaptive algorithm for non-i.i.d. data, that can attain the C-R bound in the asymptotic sense, i.e., the equality of $(\ref{2.1})$ is satisfied in the asymptotic sense: